Special Measures

 RIs must be considered for use at court in every case involving a child witness and the prosecutor must make a record of the decision.
 Reasons for not using a RI must be specifically recorded.

-Instead the decision must be made on an individual basis and an assessment by a RI should be considered for witnesses under 18 who seem liable to misunderstand questions or to express difficulty expressing answers, including those who seem unlikely to be able to recognise a problematic question (such as one which is misleading or not readily understood) or those who may be reluctant to tell a questioner in a position of authority that they do not understand.
-(CPD I General matters 3F.25: Intermediaries, which came into force on 4 April 2016).
+The decision whether to use an RI must be made on an individual basis and an assessment by a RI should be considered for witnesses under 18 who seem liable to misunderstand questions or to express difficulty expressing answers, including those who seem unlikely to be able to recognise a problematic question (such as one which is misleading or not readily understood) or those who may be reluctant to tell a questioner in a position of authority that they do not understand.
+(Criminal Practice Directions 2023 paragraph 6.2)

 Engagement of a Registered Intermediary (RI)

 The potential need for an RI should be identified as early as possible.
-This should, ideally, be done by the police officer during the course of the investigation with the RI being engaged prior to the witness being interviewed.
-However, it is still possible to engage an RI later in the process if it is considered that the quality of evidence from a witness can be improved at court.
+This should, ideally, be done by the police officer during the investigation with the RI being engaged prior to the witness being interviewed.
+If it is decided to use an RI, it is the responsibility of the police to contact the Witness Intermediary Service (WIS) to arrange the appointment of the RI.
+The cost of the RI during the investigative stage must be met by the police.
+It is still possible to engage an RI later in the process if it is considered that the quality of evidence from a witness can be improved at court.
 If communication issue/s are identified or raised post-charge, the CPS is responsible for ensuring that an RI is engaged.

 The WIS will deal with late requests up to 10 working days before a trial but the likelihood that they will be able to match an intermediary and witness in that time is significantly reduced.

-Please see Annex C for a full list of all the tasks and issues that RIs have to consider between referral by the CPS and trial.
+Please see below for a full list of all the tasks and issues that RIs must consider between referral by the CPS and trial.

 Engagement of a Registered Intermediary (RI) by the CPS